Written by

 No, uh...no biking, then.

 She freezes for a moment, then sighs almost imperceptibly.
-She realizes that being herself isn't working, so she turns on "charming Jenny."
-Her expression relaxes and her frown is smoothly replaced with an eager smile.
+She tucks her hair behind her ear, and just like that, she's someone else.
+Her posture softens, her expression relaxes, and the frown is smoothly replaced with an eager smile.

 Well, not yet, anyway.
 I've actually always wanted to get into mountain biking.